 37. Install SimpleScreenRecorder

 SimpleScreenRecorder is a simple yet very powerful desktop screen recorder you will find for Ubuntu.
 It is lightweight and very easy to use, developed based on QT.

-Live preview, recording particular area of the screen, and support for multiple video and audio formats are one of the key features of this screen recorder.
+Live preview, recording particular areas of the screen, and support for multiple video and audio formats are one of the key features of this screen recorder.

 38. Install GIMP

 GIMP (GNU Image Manipulation Software) is a free and open-source image editing tool for Linux and its distributions.
 GIMP is a great and reliable alternative to Adobe Photoshop, which you have to purchase.

 39. Install Cool Retro Term

-If you want to get the feel of old CRT monitors on your desktop, there is a great alternative to the traditional Terminal on Ubuntu, i.e., Cool Retro Term.
+If you want to get a feel of old CRT monitors on your desktop, then there is a great alternative to the traditional Terminal on Ubuntu, i.e., Cool Retro Term.
 This will remind you of the old days of command line work, and you will feel nostalgic.

 40. Install OpenShot

 OpenShot is a great free and open-source video editing tool for Linux and its distributions.
 It comes with great features that every video editor or creator craves.